Kabul: Economy and infrastructure

 Kabul's main products included fresh and dried fruit, nuts, beverages, Afghan rugs, leather and sheep skin products, furniture, antique replicas, and domestic clothes.
 The World Bank authorised US$25 million for the Kabul Urban Reconstruction Project which closed in 2011.
 Over the last decade, the United States has invested approximately $9.1 billion into urban infrastructure in Afghanistan.
 The wars since 1978 have limited the city's economic productivity but after the establishment of the Karzai administration since late 2001, local economic developments have included a number of indoor shopping malls.
 The first of these was the Kabul City Center, opened 2005.
 Others have also opened in recent years including Gulbahar Center, City Walk Mall and Majid Mall.

 Mandawi Road on the south side of the river, located between Murad Khani and Shur Bazaar neighbourhoods, is one of the main bazaars of Kabul.
 This wholesale market is very popular amongst locals.
 Nearby is the Sarai Shahzada money exchange market.
 Chicken Street is perhaps best known to foreigners.

 Kabul's largest industrial hub was located in District 9, on the north banks of the River Kabul and near the airport.
 About 4 mi from downtown Kabul, in Bagrami, a 22 acre industrial complex had been completed with modern facilities, which allowed companies to operate businesses there.
 The park had professional management for the daily maintenance of public roads, internal streets, common areas, parking areas, 24 hours perimeter security, access control for vehicles and people.
 A number of factories operated there, including the $25 million Coca-Cola bottling plant and the Omaid Bahar juice factory.

 According to Transparency International, the government of Afghanistan was the third most-corrupt in the world, as of 2010.
 Experts believe that the poor decisions of Afghan politicians contributed to the unrest in the region.
 This also prevented foreign investment in Afghanistan, especially by Western countries.
 In 2012, there were reportedly $3.9 billion paid to public officials in bribes which contributed to these issues.

 Da Afghanistan Bank, the nation's central bank, was headquartered in Kabul.
 In addition, there are several commercial banks in the city.

-Each year about 20,000 foreign tourists visited Afghanistan.
+As of 2016 there were about 20,000 foreign tourists visiting Afghanistan per year.

 Development planning

-A US$1 billion contract was signed in 2013 to commence work on the "New Kabul City", which is a major residential scheme that would accommodate 1.5 million people.
-In the meantime, many high rise buildings were being constructed in order to control the overcrowding and also to modernise the city.